 - Helping someone else.
 There’s no better remedy to feeling down than helping somebody else up.
 Even while remaining in the home, there are plenty of ways seniors can impact the lives of others.
 Together, we can brainstorm ideas related to an older adult’s particular interests and passions; for example, writing and mailing cards of encouragement to nursing home residents, assembling care packages for the homeless or disabled veterans, making baby blankets for an area organization that helps single mothers, or baking homemade dog treats to send to the animal shelter.

 Let Inspired Home Care’s professional, compassionate caregivers help the older adults you love overcome loneliness and isolation.
 We abide by all recommended procedures to safely care for older adults at home, and love bringing smiles to the faces of those we serve.
-Email or call us at 847-787-7572 to learn more about our top-rated senior care on the Gold Coast of Chicago and throughout the local area.
+Email or call us at 847-787-7572 to learn more about our top-rated senior care in Barrington and throughout the local area.